AdobeDocs/commerce-learn.en/help/back-office-integrations/webhook-ingestion.md

 ## Audience

-* Developers needing to Set up an ingestion webhook
+* Developers who want to set up an ingestion webhook
-* Anyone who may need customizing code for event translation
+* Anyone who wants to customize code for event translation
-* Developers and architects who need to understand the importance of authentication and payload management
+* Developers and architects who want to understand the importance of authentication and payload management

 ## Video Content